SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

  -Description "Tracks key customer data in a list"
 ```

 The previous cmdlet creates a new site design named Contoso customer tracking.
 The `-WebTemplate` value selects which base template to associate with.
 The value `"64"` indicates Team site template, and the value `"68"` indicates the Communication site template.
+If you have disabled modern Group creation (or restricted to a subset of users) and wish to still allow your users to apply site designs to the "group-less" modern Team site template, publish your site designs using the `-WebTemplate` value `"1"`.

 The JSON response displays the **ID** of the new site design.
 You can use it in subsequent cmdlets to update or modify the site design.